gvwilson/sensibleadventures/coriandel/coriandel.md

 The Karabandi nodded.
 "I am."

 "Mm.
 So what would you have me do, Ishad?
 Since you seem to have appointed yourself one of my ministers."

-"Use us, m'lord," the Karabandi said earnestly.
+"Use us, Your Highness," the Karabandi said earnestly.
 "We did no harm.
 Didn't do any good either, I admit that, but let us earn it out."

-"Healing the worthy wounded seems a fair way to me to 'earn it out'," the emir observed.
+"Healing the worthy wounded seems a fair way to me to earn it out, as you put it" the emir observed.
 "In fact, two of my mother's---of *my* guards could use your assistance even now."

 "Ah."
 The Karabandi nodded wisely.
 "The two the bonescuttle carved up?"